(exact dates will differ for the January 2024 program, but will run in a similar timeframe)

 When will I know if I’m accepted into the program?

-We aim to inform students of their acceptance status no later than the first week of December.
+We aim to inform students of their acceptance status no later than the end of the week after Thanksgiving break.

 StartMIT sounds awesome!
 Where can I apply?